Buderim Village Park

 The staged construction of the park is now complete.

 In 2010, council purchased a 3.4 hectare piece of land on the corner of Church and King Streets, Buderim, to develop into a district level park.

 The new park meets the community's vision for it to be a place of nature, recreation and to be enjoyed by everyone.

 The development of the park has occurred over a number of stages over several years.
 The rate and extent of each year was subject to securing funding for future stages.

 Construction of stage nine was completed in December 2022.

-- a bbq and picnic shelter
+- Park seating and picnic tables

-The staged implementation of the park is based on the Endorsed Landscape Plan
+The staged implementation of the park is based on the Endorsed Landscape Plan (PDF, 1183KB).

 Some of the key components of the landscape plan include:

 - various plantings